notifhy/frontend/privacy.md

  - Invite this application to a server
  - Run a slash command
+ - Use /register, which can convert a Minecraft username into a v4 UUID
  - Utilise the notification function via /modules that this application provides

 You also directly provide this application data when you:
  - Provide feedback, such as through a survey or other means
  - Provide slash command arguments
+ - Provide data for settings through buttons or select menus

 ## How Will We Use Your Data?
 This application collects and processes your data for: